NEET/JEE Coaching Scholarship

 Highest oxidation state of manganese in fluoride is

-(i) fluorine is more electronegative than oxygen.
+(i) Fluorine is more electronegative than oxygen.

-(ii) fluorine does not possess d-orbitals.
+(ii) Fluorine does not possess d-orbitals.

-(iii) fluorine stabilises lower oxidation state.
+(iii) Fluorine stabilises a lower oxidation state.

 Answer: